Summer Camps for Positive Development

 Each year, millions of children attend summer camp.
 Families send their children to day or residential camps for many reasons – perhaps the child is looking for adventure, or maybe he needs to continue academic work once the school year has ended.

-There is another reason to consider summer camp that goes beyond giving your child a unique recreational activity or an academic edge – research shows that attending a summer camp, particularly one accredited by the American Camp Association (ACA), actually promotes healthy youth development in terms of four developmental domains:
+There is another reason to consider summer camp that goes beyond giving your child a unique recreational activity or an academic edge – research shows that attending a summer camp, particularly one that meets American Camp Association (ACA) standards, actually promotes healthy youth development in terms of four developmental domains:

 - Positive identity